 Your Rights Under the Illinois Human Rights Act

-The Illinois Human Rights Act prohibits discrimination against individuals in connection with employment, real estate transactions, access to financial credit, the availability of public accommodations, and education (freedom from sexual harassment).
-The Act secures for all individuals within Illinois the freedom from discrimination against any individual based on . . .
+The Illinois Human Rights Act prohibits discrimination, harassment, sexual harassment, and retaliation against individuals in connection with employment, real estate transactions, access to credit, public accommodations, and education.
+The Act secures for all individuals within the State of Illinois the freedom from discrimination based on . . .

 Age (40+)